 Maternity care is one of the 10 essential health care benefits that must be included in all new individual and small group health plans.
 This is required by the Affordable Care Act (ACA).

 You can apply for health insurance through the ACA insurance marketplace to find a plan with maternity coverage.
 But the ACA does not define what must be covered.
 This means you may find that coverage options vary depending on the insurer.

 If you are looking for a new health plan, get more than one estimate before signing up.
 This will let you compare plans and avoid surprises about the type of coverage included in your health plan.

 You can’t be denied coverage because of a preexisting condition, and pregnancy is a preexisting condition according to health care law.

 Medicaid or CHIP Maternity/Childbirth Coverage

-If you are unable to find insurance, you still have some options available to you.
-Your hospital may charity programs available or you can talk to your hospital and explain that you will be paying for maternity/childbirth costs yourself.
-Many hospitals offer discounts to cash paying customers and to those without insurance.
+If you are unable to find insurance, there are still have options you can look into.
+Your hospital may offer charity programs.
+You can also talk to your hospital and explain that you will be paying out-of-pocket.

 Many hospitals offer discounts if you pay with cash or don't have insurance.
 You can also talk to your provider.
 They may offer financing or a payment plan if you cannot pay your bills all at once.